Student Disability Services FAQ

 - assistance with note taking

-- assistance with alternative texts
+- assistance with text in alternative format

 - alternative test arrangements